sfu-rsl/symrustc_toolchain/generated/README.rst

   COPY --chown=ubuntu:ubuntu src/rs belcarra_source/src/rs
   COPY --chown=ubuntu:ubuntu examples belcarra_source/examples

-Our SymRustC installation provides at least two binaries:
+To coordinate the build and run of general Rust programs, one may naturally want to use \ ``cargo``\ .
+In a concolic setting though, one may also want to build some Rust source several times, with different concolic build options.
+While ideally these different build executions would be all automatically handled by
+\ ``cargo``\ , at the time of writing they do not look trivial to realize (without modifying the source of
+\ ``cargo``\ ).

+Instead, the SymRustC project is temporarily providing the following build scripts:
 \ ``$SYMRUSTC_HOME_RS/symrustc_build.sh``\  to
-compile a Rust example, and
+compile a Rust example (mostly resembling to
+\ ``cargo build``\ ), and
 \ ``$SYMRUSTC_HOME_RS/symrustc_run.sh``\  to run a
+compiled example (mostly resembling to
-compiled example.
-Their arguments are all optional, and can be provided by prior exporting the following shell variables (e.g. using
-\ ``export``\ ) before executing the intended
+\ ``cargo run``\ ).
+Their arguments are all optional, and can be provided by prior exporting the following shell variables (e.g. using \ ``export``\ ) before executing the respective intended binaries:
-binaries:

 -
   \ ``$SYMRUSTC_HOME_RS/symrustc_build.sh``\ :